yojoecapital/notes/README.md

 # IIT CS AI Notes ✏️

-This is a collection of notes I've taken throughout [IIT](https://www.iit.edu/) where I pursued a Bachelor's degree in Computer Science (CS) and a Master's degree in Artificial Intelligence (AI)
+This is a collection of notes I've taken throughout [IIT](https://www.iit.edu/) where I pursued a Bachelor of Science (B.S.) in Computer Science (C.S.) and a Masters of Applied Science (M.A.S.) in Artificial Intelligence (AI)

 ## <span style="color:SlateBlue">What this repo contains ⭐</span>